udaylunawat/udaylunawat/README.md

 ### 👨🏻‍💻 About Me

-💡 Passionate about advancing ML solutions from ideation to deployment with robust MLOps practices.
+💡 Passionate about advancing ML solutions from ideation to deployment.
-💬 I’m always open for discussions on emerging tech, pro bono consulting, and innovative data solutions.
 ✉️ Reach me at udaylunawat@gmail.com – I'll respond as soon as possible!
 📄 Visit my [Website](https://udaylunawat.github.io) for more details, and let’s connect!